Understanding over-groomed curls: What's behind the problem

 Excess moisture and the risk of hygral fatigue

-If your curls are constantly being treated with conditioner, leave-in and rich Moisturizing masks the hair can eventually become oversaturated.
-It appears soft, but also limp and rubbery.
-A strand can often be stretched unusually far - instead of bouncing back with a gentle "snap", it remains worn out.
+If your curls are constantly supplied with conditioner, leave-in and rich moisturizing masks, the hair can eventually become oversaturated.
+It looks soft, but also limp and rubbery.
+Often a strand can be stretched unusually far - instead of bouncing back with a gentle 'snap', it remains worn out.

-Are your Curls too soft and appear almost rubbery, this clearly indicates excess moisture.
-The cause is the constant swelling and contraction of the hair fiber with every wash - the so-called Hygral fatigue.
+If your curls are too soft and appear almost rubbery, this clearly indicates excess moisture.
+This is caused by the constant swelling and contracting of the hair fiber with every wash - known as hygral fatigue.
 The hair loses elasticity, becomes weak and tends to break.

-The important thing is: Moisturizing in itself is not wrong.
-It is only when it is used without balancing it with proteins that the system gets out of balance.
+It is important to note that moisturizing in itself is not wrong.
+It is only when it is used without balancing it with proteins that the system becomes unbalanced.
 The right balance makes all the difference.

 Excess protein and why the protein-moisture balance is so important

-While everything appears too soft with excess moisture, a Protein surplus The curls feel hard, straw-like and dry.
-Instead of springy elasticity, you feel resistance when combing or styling - and sometimes the curls break.
-Curls even with light loads.
+While excess moisture makes everything look too soft, excess protein has the exact opposite effect: the curls feel hard, straw-like and dry.
+Instead of bouncy elasticity, you feel resistance when combing or styling - and sometimes the curls break even under light pressure.

-Here too, hair needs both - proteins and moisture.
-Only when they work together does the Protein-moisture balancewhich makes your curls healthy, strong and full of bounce.
+The same applies here: hair needs both - proteins and moisture.
+The protein-moisture balance that makes your curls healthy, strong and full of bounce is only created when they work together.

 Build-up - when products make things worse